DakoooM/AlphaV/README.md

 Here we are finally at the moment that all the jealous people want to see.
 We are releasing this base because of people with bad intentions.

-It contains 95% of [RageUI](https://github.com/iTexZoz/RageUI) and it runs at 1.00 ms depending on your Computer !
+It contains 95% of [RageUI](https://github.com/iTexZoz/RageUI) and it runs at 1.00 ms depending on your Computer & It contains 29 resources !

 Contributors: Alexi, Djack, iMax, DakoM, Nehco